 Preregistered courses may be dropped without notice if payment for current due charges is delinquent.
 In addition, students may be asked to leave at any time during a semester if appropriate payment arrangements have not been made prior to the beginning of the semester or if arrangements made are not honored.

 In the event that a student does not follow through with the financial arrangements promised, the student will be subject to the following penalties:

 Charges not paid when due are subject to a 1% per month service charge on the past due balance.
 Should placement with an outside collection agency become necessary, the student will be responsible for all collection/attorney fees assessed to collect the outstanding debt.

-Insufficient funds incur a $25 fee per check or failed automatic debit.Restriction of Registration, Transcripts, and University Services
+Insufficient Funds incur a $25 fee per check or failed automatic debit.Restriction of Registration, Transcripts, and University Services

-Students will not be permitted to attend or register for a new semester or session until their account is brought current; this includes Juniors Abroad and summer field experience.
+Students will not be permitted to attend or register for a new semester until their account is brought current; this includes Juniors Abroad and summer field experience.
 When an account is repeatedly delinquent, a student may be required to pay prior to registering.
 The University will withhold transcript of records and diploma until all charges on account have been paid, regardless of due date for those charges.